 - ribbon to hang

-- dump out all the ornaments and start placing them around your wreath form.
+- dump out all the ornaments and start placing them on your wreath form.
 You want the colors to look random, you defiantly don’t want to have a huge clump of one color in the same spot.
-I I’,m not a big fan of the exact same pattern over and over that looks very manufactured and we want ours to look curated!
+I’m not a big fan of the exact same pattern over and over that looks very manufactured and we want ours to look curated!

 - Start gluing the outside ring making sure that the tops of the ornaments are pointing to the inside.
 When you use plastic ornaments there will be a seam around each one.
 Take the time to make sure that not too many of the ornaments are turned so that you can see the seems.
 It will make the ornaments look more like glass.

 - after this dries and I would let it dry a bit then you can start placing the ornaments that will make up the middle.
-I like to make this random and free forming like mine from above.
-You might like it more symmetrical like the the one below.
-You can choose how you want to do it. since i had more odd sizes i needed it to be less restrictive so that i would’t run out of large ornaments.
+I like to make this random and free forming .
+Since I had more odd sizes I needed it to be less restrictive so that I wouldn’t run out of large ornaments.

-- the last part is to glue and pin a ribbon to hang it from easy enough!
+- the last part is to glue and pin a ribbon to hang it form easy enough!